kisan-khatri/Potts_vs_MSA_Transformer-r20_Analysis/README.md

-# Phylogenetic Corrections and Higher-Order Sequence Statistics in Protein Families: The Potts Model vs MSA Transformer
+# Phylogenetic Corrections and Higher-Order Sequence Statistics in Protein Families: The Potts vs MSA Transformer Machine Learning Models

 DOI: https://doi.org/10.48550/arXiv.2503.00289

-This repository contains the code and data used in our study for the r20 analysis of three machine learning models: the Potts model, the MSA Transformer (MSA-T), and the Independent model.
+This repository contains the code, data, and necessary files used in our study for the r20 analysis of three machine learning models: the Potts model, the MSA Transformer (MSA-T), and the Independent model.
 It includes all scripts and necessary files to reproduce the r20 and cc-r20 plots presented in the main manuscript, along with two additional plots shown in the Supplemental Material (SM).
-The repository is shared in response to reviewer requests to promote transparency and reproducibility.
+The repository is shared in response to reviewer requests to promote transparency and reproducibility of our results.

 We present a comparative analysis of the Potts model, MSA Transformer (MSA-T), and the Independent model using r20 metrics for two protein families: the RR domain and kinase.
 For detailed methodology and results, please refer to the associated article.